nhsengland/SMT-Dental-Pack-PhODS/README.md

 2. ExportDataFile.R - creates the Excel data file
 3. ExportDataFile_metadata.R - creates the metadata table for the Excel data file
 4. SMT_dental_report_region_ICB_level.rmd - creates the ICB HTML report
-5. DRAFT_SMT_dental_report_national_regional_level.rmd - creates the regional HTML report, note this file is a work in progress
+5. DRAFT_SMT_dental_report_national_regional_level.rmd - creates the regional HTML report, note this file is not currently in use

 ### Running the reports